OpenSLO/OpenSLO/README.md

           source: string # data source for the "good" numerator
           queryType: string # a name for the type of query to run on the data source
           query: string # the query to run to return the numerator
+          metadata: # optional, allows data source specific details to be passed
         total: # the denominator
           source: string # data source for the "total" denominator
           queryType: string # a name for the type of query to run on the data source
           query: string # the query to run to return the denominator
+          metadata: # optional, allows data source specific details to be passed
 ```

 Example: